Pennsylvania Online Sports Betting Apps

 Parx works with Kambi Group, which powers the property’s sister sportsbooks at South Philadelphia and Valley Forge Turf Clubs,

-Look no further than the PlaySugarHouse app in New Jersey to get an idea of what the Parx product in Pennsylvania might look like.
 Like Parx, PlaySugarHouse is partnered with Kambi, offering in-play wagering and traditional betting across a wide range of sports.

 While FanDuel’s entry into the Keystone State arrived with fanfare, it’s the operators online sportsbook that has garnered much anticipation.